buenovista/Empanada/README.md

 ----
 ## What is Project Empanada?

-Project Empanada is a Discord made for selling hosting on VitaHost.
+Project Empanada is a Discord bot made for selling hosting through Discord.
 You can use it for selling hosting or something else!
 Just remember to not remove VizuDev logo in the footer.

 ----
 ## What do you need.